-Recognize prescription opioids OxyContin (oxycodone), Vicodin (hydrocodone), and Tramadol are commo opioids.
-Ask your doctor about the purpose of your prescriptions, associate risks, precautions to consider, and potential alternatives.
+Recognize prescription opioids OxyContin (oxycodone), Vicodin (hydrocodone), and Tramadol are commonly prescribed opioids.
+Ask your doctor about the purpose of your prescriptions, associated benefits and risks, precautions to consider, and potential alternatives.
 Discuss your personal risk factors and concerns If you have a family history of substance use disorder, mental illness, experience high stress, or have any other risk factor or concern, talk to your doctor.
 Your doctor may be able to recommend alternative pain medications or lower the dosage.
-Know your options Fewer Prescriptions: If you are prescribed multiple opioids, you can ask for fewer prescriptions.
-Lower Dosage: Ask your doctor to start you at a low dosage to see how you respond to the drug.
+Fewer Prescriptions : If you are prescribed multiple opioids, you can ask for fewer pre- scriptions.
+Lower Dosage: Ask your doctor to start you at a low dosage to see how you respond to Know your options the drug.
 Wait to Fill Prescription: Remember that you do not have to fill your prescription.
 You might want to monitor your pain for a few days before deciding you need a pain reliever.
 Alternative Pain Management: If you want to avoid taking opioids, ask your doctor about alternative pain management options.
 This might include taking anti-inflammatory medications, practicing mindfulness or meditation, or being referred to a pain management specialist.
-Discuss signs of tolerance or dependence When taking any medication, it is important that you monitor your response to the medication.
+Discuss signs of tolerance or dependence When taking any medication, it is important that you monitor your response to the medi- cation.
 This is just as true for opioids.
 Ask your doctor how you can recognize signs of tolerance or dependence.